There are advantages to working with a media insider. Or in the case with MACIAS PR, it’s like having an Executive Producer in your corner.

 But there’s another little-known tactic that MACIAS PR takes with our campaigns.
 It’s an approach that only those inside the TV medium would know.
 We leverage affiliate feeds.

 As an entrepreneur, you have to learn quickly what are your weaknesses and strengths.
 Sure, when you’re starting out, you have to do everything from billing to bookkeeping to the actual work.
 But as you scale, the workload needs to be delegated.
-You can’t do everything and grow at the same time.
+You need some business hacks.

 I speak with startups all the time who tell me they tried to get PR on their own.
 They tell me they listened to Mark Cuban who said it is easy to get PR and spent hours, days and even months trying to get a story on the news.

 That money and time could have been better spent on growing their own business.

 I don’t know accounting or bookkeeping, but my business needs that function.
 I could (and I have tried) to learn Quickbooks and even do my own taxes, but that wouldn’t be an efficient place to spend my time.